aliss77777/NLP-graph-analysis/README.md

 NOTE: this is a research script which features many diagnostics for exploration.
 Built as modular components to be cloned and remixed as needed.
+As of August 2024 the Twitter API has been modified so Step 1 will not work as-is.
+However, steps 2 and 3 are still useful for any collection of text documents.

 Steps to run this project: